The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Dear Mr. Janssen,

-Many times I have tried to establish with you a constructive communication based on specific visual matter concerning Mondrian’s oeuvre which you have always intentionally overlooked in order to avoid admitting I had a point.
-These are the facts which I have tried to make clear.
-If you feel insulted and degraded by these facts, then, I am sorry, but you should blame your own behavior.
-Pinpointing those facts is not a source of good feeling for me.
+Many times I have tried to establish with you a constructive communication based on specific visual matter related to Mondrian’s oeuvre which you have always intentionally overlooked in order to avoid admitting I had a point.
+If you feel insulted and degraded by this, then, I am sorry, but you should blame your own behavior.
+Pinpointing this kinf of behaviour is not a source of good feeling for me.
 I am not so miserable to enjoy such an unfair and low-level type of communication.

 It is indeed degrading that a person who has in charge a Mondrian collection is not able to deal with substantial issues pertaining to works in that collection and above all is not willing to accept suggestions aimed at implementing the understanding of aspects which remained unexplained to him.
 It is however my fault: I have confused a museum employee with a person of culture.
 I am afraid you do not work for the sake of knowledge and art but mostly to sell catalogs and tickets.
 I do apologize for this misunderstanding.